 Best-performing series have longer books – Not a surprise, but the implications are significant.
 If you imagine the power curve overlaid on the series data we share, you see why authors who write full-length books in their series have an advantage over authors who break books into smaller chunks.
 Also interesting, we found series books under 50,000 words are especially disadvantaged.
 This is not to say that you can’t become a bestseller writing shorter novellas.
 Multiple Smashwords authors have had success here.
 But what the data does tell me is that successful novella writers might achieve even greater success if they write full-length.
 The data appears to suggest that series books under 50,000 words might create friction that makes readers incrementally less willing to buy.

-FREE series starters pack a punch - This is a big deal.
-I suspected this for a long time based on numerous authors' results going back to Brian S. Pratt who was one of the first Smashwords authors to prove the effectiveness of free series starters, but the aggregated numbers now confirm it.
+FREE series starters pack a punch – This is a big deal.
+I suspected this for a long time based on numerous authors’ results going back to Brian S. Pratt who was one of the first Smashwords authors to prove the effectiveness of free series starters, but the aggregated numbers now confirm it.
 We found strong evidence that series that have free series starters earn more money for authors than series that do not have free series starters.
-For the many Smashwords authors who are reluctant to experiment with free for fear it'll devalue your books, now you've got the kick in the butt you need to give it a try.
+For the many Smashwords authors who are reluctant to experiment with free for fear it’ll devalue your books, you need to give it a try.
 All Smashwords retailers support free without restriction.

 Non-fiction earns more at higher prices – For the first time, we added new data for non-fiction pricing.
 We looked at the most common price points for indie non-fiction, the price points that earn the most downloads, and the price points that earn the non-fiction author the most money.
 The results are fascinating.
 It’s not a surprise that non-fiction readers respond differently to price.
 The surprise is how differently.
 Non-fiction Buyers are less price-sensitive.
 After crunching the numbers, it appears as if most non-fiction authors are under-pricing their works, and they should experiment with higher prices.